 by Dr David Cowell & Maria Chivers

-It is very important to recognise dysgraphia as soon as possible, before it impacts on a child’s self-esteem.
-Just as there is no single set of signs that characterise all dyslexics, there does not appear to be just one cause of dysgraphia.
+It is essential to recognise dysgraphia as soon as possible before it impacts on a child’s self-esteem.
+Just as there is no single set of signs that characterise all dyslexics, there does not appear to be only one cause of dysgraphia.